ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

    version.
 Else, the server should recommend the latest snapshot edge.

+   The heartbeat-interval field contains the interval length of the heartbeat.
+   The time unit is second and the value MUST be interpreted as a floating number.

+   The client is expected to send a heartbeat message (see {{tips-heartbeat}}) for each TIPS view that it is currently using, at least every heartbeat-interval seconds.
+It is RECOMMENDED that the ALTO server picks an appropriate value for the heartbeat-interval field: if the value is too big, it may waste additional resources to maintain unused TIPS views; but if the value is too small, the normal use of the TIPS service might be disrupted.

 If the request has any errors, the TIPS service must return an HTTP "400 Bad Request" to the ALTO client; the body of the response follows the generic ALTO error response format specified in